rearc-data/mit-us-house-1976-2018/product-description.md

 #### Data Source

 This resource is presented in the CSV format.
-The dataset includes a codebook in which there is information on the columns.
+The dataset includes a codebook in which there is information on each column and the source.

 ## More Information